May 12, 2020

 “To me it is very important that my work has impact in positive ways.
 Volcanoes are a very serious hazard worldwide and it is crucial that we communicate our science effectively with communities directly affected by them.
 Whatever challenges I take on next, I hope to have the chance to continue to increase awareness of volcanic hazards,” Lages said.

-Lages, who is Portuguese, came to Highlands as an international exchange student through Highlands’ geology partnership with Blaise-Pascale University in France.
-His graduate adviser at Highlands was geology professor Michael Petronis and his adviser at Blaise-Pascale was Benjamin van Wyk DeVries.
+Lages, who is Portuguese, came to Highlands as an international exchange student through Highlands’ geology partnership with l’Université Blaise Pascal in France.
+His graduate adviser at Highlands was geology professor Michael Petronis and his adviser at Blaise Pascal was Benjamin van Wyk DeVries.

 “João came to Highlands with very strong background in geochemistry and easily adapted to the geophysics focus of his studies here,” Petronis said.
 “One of João’s strengths is his ability and motivation for self-study learning of new material.
 Then he asks the right questions, an important ability for a scientist.”